-Gen eral Information High ner Educational Institute: gramme for Accreditation: luation Panel Members Chai irman: Mer mbers: reditation Criteria and Panel Recommendations el recommendations will be achieved through discussion and consensus.
-This is during a private mee eting of the Panel based on, a) Panel observations included in Appendix E, b) HEI responses to the panel concerns, if any. • If at least 80% of all sections of Accreditation Criteria of Appendix E score A or B, and if all sections of Programme Learning Outcomes receive A or B, the programme meets all accreditation criteria.
-The decision would be "Full Accreditation for 5 years". • If more than 20% of the accreditation criteria score C or any in Programme Learning Outcomes, the programme will normally be considered as not meeting accreditation criteria.
-The decision would be "Not Accredited". • If a new programme scores more than 80% A or B for nearly all sections of accreditation criteria, the panel decision would be " Provisional Accreditation ".
+Panel recommendations will be achieved through discussion and consensus.
+This is during a private meeting of the Panel based on,

+- a) Panel observations included in Appendix E, - b) HEI responses to the panel concerns, if any. - If at least 80% of all sections of Accreditation Criteria of Appendix E score A or B, and if all sections the Programme Learning Outcomes receive A or B, the programme meets all accreditation criteria.
+The decision would be "Full Accreditation for 5 years". - If more than 20% of the accreditation criteria score C or any in Programme Learning Outcomes, the programme will normally be considered as not meeting accreditation criteria.
+The decision would be "Not Accredited". - If a new programme scores more than 80% A or B for nearly all sections of accreditation criteria, the panel decision would be "Provisional Accreditation".
 A new programme is one where the first batch of graduates have less than one year work experience or a programme that has gone through major curriculum revision after obtaining accreditation.

 Panel report will be signed by Chairman and all members of the Evaluation Panel.